For citation purposes, please use the published version of this article.

 Stephen Taylor, University of Reading

-Since the foundation of the Clergy of the Church of England Database project (CCED), its directors have occasionally been called upon to justify its academic purpose and usefulness to sceptical colleagues, who have found it difficult to understand how such a project could involve much more than copying out existing lists of clergy.1 As the project now approaches its final phase, it is perhaps timely to take this opportunity to reflect on some of the considerable intellectual and methodological challenges this innovative initiative in historical computing has presented, and the opportunities it will present as an important new tool for research into the clerical profession.
+Since the foundation of the Clergy of the Church of England Database project (CCED), its directors have occasionally been called upon to justify its academic purpose and usefulness to sceptical colleagues, who have found it difficult to understand how such a project could involve much more than copying out existing lists of clergy. (( Versions of this paper have been given at seminars and conferences at Edinburgh, the German Historical Institute in London, Lampeter, Oxford, and Cumberland Lodge.
+We are grateful to the organizers of these events for their invitations to speak and to the participants for their many valuable comments and observations )) As the project now approaches its final phase, it is perhaps timely to take this opportunity to reflect on some of the considerable intellectual and methodological challenges this innovative initiative in historical computing has presented, and the opportunities it will present as an important new tool for research into the clerical profession.

 In one sense, however, the sceptics do correctly identify one characteristic of the project.
 For its basic aim is extremely straightforward.
 Much of the complexity that is involved in the construction of the Database will be all but invisible in the finished project.
 At least, it is hoped that it will be invisible, as one of the attractions of a relational database is the ability to present a large amount of complex material clearly and simply.
 But as will be apparent from what follows, complexity there certainly is.
 This discussion will concentrate primarily on the mechanics of the Project and some of the problems that are being encountered.
 It will say more about method than about aims.
 But it will probably be helpful first of all briefly to outline what the Database project does seek to achieve.